Kurento/kurento/doc-kurento/source/tutorials/js/module-platedetector.rst

 .. note::

-   This demo uses the **kms-platedetector** module, which must be installed in the media server.
+   This demo uses the **kurento-module-platedetector** module, which must be installed in the media server.
 That module is available in the Kurento Apt repositories, so it is possible to install it with this command:

    .. code-block:: shell

-      sudo apt-get update ; sudo apt-get install kms-platedetector
+      sudo apt-get update ; sudo apt-get install kurento-module-platedetector

 Understanding this example